yetanotherchris/nooptime/README.md

 ## Introduction
-Nooptime (a terrible pun on Uptime) is an ASP.NET Core uptime monitor that runs in Docker and easy to extend via a simple plugin system.
+Nooptime is an ASP.NET Core uptime monitor that runs in Docker and easy to extend via a simple plugin system.

 ### Technology